Subpoena duces tecum: Documents in execution proceedings

+Medical records

 Administrative law

 Disabled persons under the age of 65 years can be eligible for disability benefits under Social Security Titles II and XVI.

 The seminal case in Social Security law is Richardson v.
 Perales, a Supreme Court decision from 1971.
 The court directed that medical reports put forth by a treating physician in Social Security hearings should be accepted as evidence, despite the hearsay nature of the medical records.
 These should be accepted, even if cross-examination is not available.
 The claimant has the right to subpoena the treating physician.
 In cases of conflicting medical evidence, it is not unconstitutional for the hearing officer to obtain independent medical advice to help resolve the physical questions involved.
 Under the Administrative Procedure Act, hearsay in the form of medical records are admissible up to the point of relevancy.

 Several federal agencies have adopted Jencks Act rules.
 Although the Jencks Act applies only to government agents or employees who testify in criminal cases, making these witnesses and relevant documents available for cross-examination after testimony, it has been applied in administrative law cases in the interests of justice and fair play.
 The party of record must make an official request to the hearing officer to have Jencks rules followed.
-Some agency rules, such as National Labor Relations Board automatically follow Jencks Act requirements.
+Some agency rules such as National Labor Relations Board automatically follow Jencks Act requirements.